'KAWS:HOLIDAY' world tour heads to Prambanan temple in Indonesia

 Yes, KAWS has collaborated with multiple pop culture artists and streetwear labels such as A Bathing Ape (BAPE), Pharrell Williams, Travis Scott, Nike, Supreme, Dior, J-Hope (BTS) and Bearbrick.

-KAWS toys and collectibles are art toys (vinyl figurines) created by the American artist KAWS whose actual name is Brian Donnelly.
-These toys are produced in limited quantities and are often sold at a higher value in the resale market and are also auctioned off at exorbitant prices.
+KAWS toys and collectables are art toys (vinyl figurines) created by the American artist KAWS whose actual name is Brian Donnelly.
+These toys are produced in limited quantities and often sold at a higher value in the resale market and auctioned at places like Christie’s.
 They account for being one of the most popular collector items among toy connoisseurs.

 (Prices of the products mentioned in the story are subject to change.)